loop23/ttml/README.md

 Very simple Timed Text Markup Language parsing - I needed to parse a ttml file and couldn't find a ruby implementation (probably because you don't really need one!), so I wrote one.
+In the future I may support writing a ttml file and/or a better, richer API.

+## WARNING

+It doesn't yet work actually, don't even think of using it ;)

 ## Installation